My Approach

 Land-Based

-I seek to cultivate a culturally appropriate relationship with the land that acknowledges the wisdom that is culturally accessible to each of us.
-As a resident of so-called Seattle, I've established an ongoing relationship of reciprocity and accountability with the Duwamish Tribe, the traditional stewards of the land on which I live and work.
+I seek to cultivate a relationship with the land that acknowledges the wisdom that is culturally accessible to each of us.
+As a resident of so-called Seattle, I've cultivated an ongoing relationship of reciprocity and accountability with the Duwamish Tribe, the traditional stewards of the land on which I live and work.

 Learning Lineage: Dr. Jeffrey Ansloosₐ, Dr. Michelle Johnson-Jenningsₚ, Heron's Nestₚ, River Access Paddle Programₚ, Real Rent Duwamishₚ, BJ Cummingsₐ, Duwamish River Community Coalitionₚ, Eve Tuckₐ, K Wayne Yangₐ, Duwamish River Community Coalitionₚ, the Appalachian Trailₚ, Elkmont Campgroundₚ